Privacy Policy

 The additional personal data collected during the sending process will be deleted after a period of six months at the latest.

 You have the possibility to withdraw consent to the processing of their personal data at any time.
-If you contact us via email, you can object to the storage of his personal data at any time, by the following means:
+In this case, the conversation cannot be continued.

 Users can contact us to ask us to delete personal data or revoke your consent for storage at any time: